WordPress/openverse/documentation/meta/maintenance/elasticsearch_cluster.md

 This procedure describes the process of replacing a single node, but could be extrapolated to multiple nodes with relative ease.

-If a Data refresh is scheduled during the timeframe of this procedure, it is best to pause it for performance reasons.
+If a data refresh is scheduled during the timeframe of this procedure, it is best to pause it for performance reasons.

 ### Steps